sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 And in the Phoenix Project that is what they do!
 Granted, one should only do this for a short period of time.
 In the future, we should elaborate on the function to account for the decline in productivity as *t* increases assuming an unsustainably high value of *r*.
-However, for a short period of time, if a team feels there are enough quick wins to be had to justify the increased productivity, they very well could invest 100% of their time towards contiunous improvement for a brief period.
+However, for a short period of time, if a team feels there are enough quick wins to be had to justify the increased productivity, they very well could invest 100% of their time towards self improvement for a brief period.
 Following this brief blitz the team should then find a sustainable value whereby they are able to continuously improve using *l* percentage of their time such that it would still result in a good ratio between *l* and *r*.
 That is, that the time invested is still increasing the value of *r* comparatively.